-This post is a note-to-self type of post full of Vim tips & tricks.
-You'll also find a bunch of useful plugins listed in this post.
-This is the place where I try to write and explaing things to my self whenever I'm learning a new trick in Vim.
+This post is a note-to-self type of post on Vim tips & tricks.
+You will also find a bunch of useful plugins listed in this post.
+This is the place where I write down and explaing things to my self whenever learning a new trick in Vim.

 The tips and tricks are loosely organized under larger topics to try to provide some structure for the post.
 I hope you find something new and useful! :)

 Tips are geared towards developing projects with a web focus.
-As the Vim client I am using Neovim and Onivim.
+I am using Neovim and Onivim 2.
+To find more about my setup you can read OS X Design and development setup.

 Regex, sorting, filtering etc